crosscon/uc1-integration/guides/building-bao-crosscon-hv.md

 ### Flash with LinkServer

+The `lpc55` tool is to be used only on x86 platforms.

 To flash with LinkServer, instead of `.bin`, all 3 `.elf` files are required.

-Flashing via the LinkServer will not work on the RPI platform due to architecture mismatch.

 1. Check probes: